Associate Professor of Epidemiology and Biostatistics, and Former Interim Chair

 Longjian Liu, Yuan An, Ming Chen, Zuolu Liu, Xiaohua Hu, Edgar Chou and Howard J. Eisen: Trends in the prevalence of hospitalization attributable to hypertensive diseases among United States adults aged 35 and older from 1980 to 2007.
 American Journal of Cardiology 2013;112:694-699, PMID: 23726180.
 PubMed

 Yong Long, Edward J. Gracely, Craig J. Newschaffer and Longjian Liu: Analysis of the prevalence of cardiovascular disease and associated risk factors for European-American and African-American populations in the state of Pennsylvania 2005-2009.
 American J Cardiology.
 2013;111:68-72.
 PMID: 23040600.
 PubMed

 Longjian Liu, Jennifer A Nettleton, Alain G Bertoni, David A Bluemke, João A Lima, and Moyses Szklo: Dietary pattern, the metabolic syndrome, and left ventricular mass and systolic function: the Multi-Ethnic Study of Atherosclerosis.
 American Journal of Clinical Nutrition.
 2009 Aug;90(2):362-8.
 PMID: 19515735.
 PubMed

 For a complete listing visit PubMed

 PBHL 639: Cardiovascular Disease Epidemiology and Prevention

 PBHL 634: Epidemiology for Public Health Practice

-PBHL 822: Epidemiology of Reproductive Health and Cardiovascular Disease (PhD student independent study)
+PBHL 822: Epidemiology of Reproductive Health and Cardiovascular Disease (PhD independent study)